antaresproject/docs/docs/services/twig.md

 }
 ```

-Do not forget about the name of the method defining the filters which is 'getFilters'.
+Do not forget about the name of the method defining the filters which is `getFilters`.
 Similarly as in the case of the function the name of the class must be pointed in the twigbridge configuration file.
 Usage in the view:

 ```html
 {{ 'foo test'|foo_touppercase|raw }}
 ```

-##Test's Structure:
+## Test's Structure:

 The twig tests are responsible for comparing two values.
 Here is an example of a testing method: